Universal Monsters: Dracula, Frankenstein & Werewolves Part 1

 Movies began to serve another purpose during this time, bringing communities together and inspiring people to believe in the American Dream again.
 Escape movies became a trend and the portrayals of excellence and success helped to boost Hollywood, California’s reputation of being a quote, “haven of opportunity,” also from Jayne Kristen.

-UNIVERSAL MONSTERS SERIES - Dracula, Frankenstein and the Wolf Man
+Dracula, Frankenstein's Monster and the Wolf Man

 The Universal Horror Monsters movies in this video, the first of a three part series, are all Universal Studios made movies based on gothic fiction elements.
 In contrast to the happy, light image of life that escape movies portrayed Universal Pictures Studios, newly headed by Carl Laemmle (Lem-Lee) Jr, became the leading producer of horror films during the 30’s.